-Emotional marketing is a potent marketing technique that differentiates highly successful brands from averagely successful ones.
+Emotional marketing is a powerful marketing technique that differentiates highly successful brands from averagely successful ones.

-Customers are getting smarter and informed day-by-day, and it now takes more effort to see customers through to the end of the sales funnel.
+Customers are getting more thoughtful and informed day by day, and it now takes more effort to see customers through to the end of the sales funnel.

 Even if you have a good product, the best way to persuade customers is to understand how their emotions decide their purchases.